-- Violation of HIPAA or FERPA guidelines will result in documentation of a formal professionalism violation in the student's file and SPC referral and could result in removal from the rotation, rotation failure, and any fines or punishments from the facility or federal government for HIPAA/FERPA violation. - 8.
-If students have an accidental needlestick or incident to report, this is done so immediately (as outlined in this manual) and the proper paperwork (See Appendices) is filed within 24 hours of the incident. - Student refrains from posting any information including photographs regarding clinical sites/preceptors or patients/cases on any form of social media.
+- Violation of HIPAA or FERPA guidelines will result in SPC referral and documentation of a formal professionalism violation in the student's file.
+Violation of HIPAA or FERPA could result in removal from the rotation, rotation failure, and any fines or punishments from the facility or federal government. - 8.
+If students have an accidental needlestick or incident to report, this is done so immediately (as outlined in the Clinical Manual) and the proper paperwork (See Appendices) is completed and filed within 24 hours of the incident. - 9.
+Students refrain from uploading any information including posts or photographs regarding clinical sites/preceptors or patients/cases on any form of social media.
 This includes photos of the student wearing facility badges/scrubs or standing on facility grounds or posing with preceptors or patients.

-NOTE: - Violation of social media policies will result in documentation of a formal professionalism violation in the student's file and SPC referral and could result in removal from the rotation, rotation failure, and any fines or punishments from the facility or federal government for HIPAA violation. - 10.
+- Violation of social media policies will result in documentation of a formal professionalism violation in the student's file and SPC referral and could result in removal from the rotation, rotation failure, and any fines or punishments from the facility or federal government for HIPAA violation. - 10.
 Student responds to all program emails within 48 hours and all phone calls within 24 hours. - 11.
 Student always keeps their voicemail clear and able to accept messages. - 12.
-Student returns all requested paperwork --correctly completed-- to the PA Program within 72 hours of receipt or as per designated deadline. - 13.
-Student always identifies themselves as such both verbally and with a badge to medical and site personnel and patients. - 14.
+Student returns all requested paperwork --correctly completed-- to the PA Program within 48 hours of receipt or as per designated deadline.

+- 13. Student always identifies themselves as such both verbally and with a badge to medical and site personnel and patients. - 14.
 Student contacts preceptors 2 weeks prior to rotation and arranges and attends and completes each facility orientation as applicable. - 15.
 Student returns all badges, borrowed equipment, etc. to the clinical site before leaving the rotation. - 16.
 Student keeps all originals of submitted paperwork and confirmation emails. - 17.
-Student immediately notifies the DCE via email or phone call of any potential rotation problems or concerns.
+Student immediately notifies the DCE via email or phone call of any preceptor absence, potential rotation problems or concerns. - 18.
+Student reads all facility agreements and is familiar with and does not violate HIPAA or other federal laws.

-- 18. Student reads all facility agreements and is familiar with and does not violate HIPAA or other federal laws. - NOTE: - Violation of federal laws such as HIPAA may result in documentation of a formal professionalism violation in the student's file in addition to removal from the rotation, rotation failure, and any fines or punishments from the facility or federal government.
+Violation of federal laws such as HIPAA may result in documentation of a formal professionalism violation in the student's file in addition to removal from the rotation, rotation failure, and any fines or punishments from the facility or federal government.

-EXXAT Patient Encounter Logs (subject to Category C: Professionalism)
+TYPHON Patient Encounter Logs (subject to Category D: Professionalism)

-Students will be required to maintain a de-identified patient log in EXXAT which gives the program an opportunity to further evaluate the clinical experience.
-The patient log must reflect the daily patient number seen in that rotation and their individual diagnoses, patient acuity level, care setting, patient age, surgical settings and certain types of patient encounters (Women's Health and Behavioral Health) and the student's level of participation.
-It is the student's responsibility to assure that the patient logs accurately and thoroughly reflect all the patients they have seen with all necessary encounter-type components noted.
+Students will be required to maintain a de-identified patient log in TYPHON which gives the LMU-PA Program an opportunity to further evaluate the clinical experience.
+The patient log must reflect the total patient number seen in that rotation and their individual diagnoses, patient acuity level, care setting, patient age, surgical settings, and certain types of patient encounters (Women's Health and Behavioral Health) and the student's level of participation.
+It is the student's responsibility to assure that the patient logs accurately and thoroughly reflect all the patients they have seen with all necessary components noted.
 Failure to complete these logs properly could require repeat of a rotation.

 For accuracy, patients should ideally be logged daily, as this information cannot be logged outside of the assigned rotation.
 Patient logs must be completed for every rotation within 24 hours after leaving that rotation site.
 Clinical faculty will audit these logs monthly and at random times for completeness and accuracy.
-The information entered into EXXAT is later gathered for Goal Compilation Reports.
-NOTE:
+The information entered into TYPHON is later gathered for Goal Compilation Reports.